BananaBerryInc/spit-fire/README.md

 NOTE : As of build/commit 102 (or Alpha 2), PIL (Python Image Library) is required to run spit-fire!!!!

 Spit-fire is a top down racing game that is built in Python and Pygame.
 You can race solo, with a friend, or in a drag race.
-There is a leveling system and hours of content in the game.
+There is a leveling system and hours of content in the game!
+Races are in a "time trial" format, with a score determining how you do!
 Download or fork it now!

 This is our first game we ever made so it is probably not the best,but we both put a lot of time and effort into this